-This week seen me visit another beautiful location here in the North East.
-Owned by National Trust.
+This week seen me visit another beautiful location to create an amazing effect call the Mini Photo Planet.
+Souter lighthouse is here in the North East and owned by National Trust.
 Souter lighthouse sits off the cliffs in South Shields not far from where I live.

-I shoot in RAW but if you shoot in JPEG the stitching and processing will be faster to to be file being compressed.
+I shoot in RAW but if you shoot in JPEG the stitching and processing will be faster due to the file being compressed but either is fine.

 This effect creates a small planet.
 It’s different and exciting to look at and be created in almost an location.